filosganga/filosganga.github.com/content/posts/2012-10-15-GWT-RPC-Best-Practices.md

 ---
-layout: single
-title :  GWT RPC Best Practices category : programming tags : [java, gwt, best-practices]
+title:  "GWT RPC Best Practices"
+category: programming
+tags: [java, GWT, best-practices]
+date: 2012-10-15
 ---
 The Google Web Toolkit (GWT) allows you write plain java code, and then to translate it to client-side javascript code.
 Therefore it permits you to reuse your domain objects in the